You know you’ve entered the “joys of western gardening club” when …

-Going from a beautiful garden to a freezing mess stinks, but it’s part of gardening life in western states like Colorado
+Going from a beautiful garden to a freezing mess stinks, but it’s part of gardening life in western states like Colorado, Wyoming and Utah.

 If you think it’s tough to be a gardener here, remember it’s even tougher to be a plant. 🙂